'}}

 Nicola Saggio was an Italian Roman Catholic professed oblate of the Order of Saint Benedict who is also venerated in the Catholic Church as a saint.
 He was born on January 6, 1650, in Longobardi and died on February 23, 1709.

-See also Anatolia
+See also Albertus Magnus

 Saggio spent most of his life serving God as a lay brother.
 He didn't hold any prestigious church positions but dedicated himself to humility, service, and simplicity.
 He made significant contributions through these ordinary but meaningful ways of living his faith.